yogeshporwal/Map-Combine-Reduce/README.md

 ## Instructions to run the code

+- Please keep "chatLogs" folder(folder as it is,not files) in the current folder to run the code.You will find this folder in "Dataset" folder of this repo.
 - Open terminal in same folder and run this command :point_right: $ make
 - To clean the ouput files run this command :point_right: $ make clean